IMPORTANT SERVICE INFORMATION ANNOUNCEMENT

 Following government advice, related to the protection of vulnerable communities, we have temporarily closed our day centres and suspended face-to-face activities until further notice.

 For the latest information, please view our blog here.

-Our work at The Headway Centre and within the community aims to encourage independence, whilst giving you respite.
+Our work at our day service hubs and within the community aims to encourage independence, whilst giving you respite.

 We take great care to work collaboratively with you, your loved one, Case Managers and other professionals involved in their rehabilitation.

 Located in Benfleet, the South Essex Brain Injury Hub offers practical activity sessions as well as community support to help your loved one living with acquired brain injury.
 Those who access the hub become more confident and independent whilst regaining lost skills following their brain injury.

 To attend our day service hubs, your loved one will need to be referred by our ABI support team that can be reached on 01206 845945 or email us at email@example.com

 A member of our support team will assist you in helping you find out what support the person you are caring for might be eligible for and which day service activities could be of benefit to them.